+ACCEPTABLE NOT ACC CEPTABLE

-NOT ACC EPTABLE Does Not Meet Falls Far Below The Charter Holder has consistently implemented a limited approach for keeping students motivated and engaged in school that addresses some, but not all, of the following required elements: • measuring levels of engagement; and • providing timely interventions for students who demonstrate potential Falls Far Below The Charter Holder has implemented no efforts or fragmented, ad hoc efforts to keep students motivated and engaged in school.
+Meets Does Not Meet Falls Far Below

+Meets The Charter Holder has consistently implemented a system for keeping students motivated and engaged in school that addresses each of the following required elements: • measuring levels of engagement; and • providing timely interventions for students who demonstrate potential for disengagement.
+The Charter Holder has consistently implemented a limited approach for keeping students motivated and engaged in school that addresses some, but not all, of the following required elements: measuring levels of engagement; and providing timely interventions for students who Falls Far Below The Charter Holder has implemented no efforts or fragmented, ad hoc efforts to keep students motivated and engaged in school.
 The efforts lack intentionality and/or prior planning, and are not consistently implemented.

-Does Not Meet The Charter Holder has consistently implemented a limited approach for keeping students motivated and engaged in school that addresses some, but not all, of the following required elements: • measuring levels of engagement; and • providing timely interventions for students who
+demonstrate potential for disengagement.